bakirmohammed1234/Arabic_Miner_Project_NLP/README.md

 The full pipeline includes:
 1. Cleaning and normalization of Arabic texts
 2. Stopword removal
-3. Automatic stemming using a Python script with `NLTK’s ISRIStemmer` (or another Arabic stemmer)
+3. Automatic stemming using a Python script with `NLTK’s ISRIStemmer`
 4. Calculating word frequency, TF, IDF, and TF-IDF for each root
 5. Displaying a **final global result** including the root distribution